 ✔ Using the right engine oil makes all the difference, check your handbook for the correct specification.

-✔ Your car will be most efficient if it’s been regularly serviced.
+✔ Your car will be most efficient if it’s being regularly serviced.

-✔ Although handy to have when needed, roof-racks and boxes increase your fuel consumptions, take them off if they’re not being used to reduce drag and save on fuel.
+✔ Although handy to have when needed, roof-racks and boxes increase your fuel consumption, take them off if they’re not being used to reduce drag and save on fuel.

 ✔ Lose any unnecessary baggage, extra weight means extra fuel.

 ✔ Plan ahead and know where you’re going.
 Getting lost lengthens journeys and also means using up more fuel.